Eugène Boré: Biography

-Knowing forty Oriental languages, most of them thoroughly, Boré published in some of these tongues excellent polemical works.
+Knowing forty Oriental languages, most of them thoroughly, Boré published in some of these works.
 He worked towards the reunification of Eastern Christians with the Catholic Church and was helped in his mission by his wide acquaintance with the most learned and influential men of France and Italy.
-He published an illuminating report of the condition of the Holy Land when he was sent by France to investigate in 1847.
-Entering the Congregation of the Mission in January 1849 at Constantinople, he was ordained there on April 7, 1850, and made his vows in Paris in January 1851.
-Sent to Constantinople as head of the College of Bebek, he remained fifteen years doing zealous work for Muslims and Christians, especially on the battlefield during the Crimean War.
+Boré published an illuminating report of the condition of the Holy Land when he was sent by France to investigate in 1847.

+Entering the Congregation of the Mission (the Lazarists) in January 1849 at Constantinople, Boré was ordained there on April 7, 1850, and made his vows in Paris in January 1851.
+Sent to Constantinople as head of the College of Bebek, he remained 15 years doing work for Muslims and Christians, especially on the battlefield during the Crimean War.

-In Paris he was made secretary general of the Congregation of the Mission (1866) and then elected superior general (September 11, 1874).
+In Paris, he was made secretary general of the Congregation of the Mission (1866) and then elected superior general on September 11, 1874.
 His mandate was cut short at the end of four years by a sudden illness.
 He died at Maison-Mere in Paris on 3 May 1878.